jamesiarmes/php-ews/README.md

+# INFO

+This is a fork from jamesiarmes/php-ews, adding composer and autoloading support so we can use this package with composer without the need to update existing projects.

+> Not reccomended for use in new projects as it is not maintained anymore.
+ATM of writing this seems to be an actively maintained fork: https://github.com/Garethp/php-ews

 # PHP Exchange Web Services
 The PHP Exchange Web Services library (php-ews) is intended to make communication with Microsoft Exchange servers using Exchange Web Services easier.
 It handles the NTLM authentication required to use the SOAP services and provides an object-oriented interface to the complex types required to form a request.